bredlik92/Pumpvitin/README.md

 ---

 # 🚀 Pumpvitin (PMVT) – energy for memes, power for markets 💊

-# 🚀 Pumpvitin (PMVT) – energy for memes, power for markets 💊
 **The official meme-coin that combines humor, community, and madness.**